“Why do the dumpsters have locks on it?” Big A asked, as I threw our sandwich wrappers and wet wipes away.

 Once he was gone, the cop spoke to my daughters and kindly explained how sometimes police officers come to help people follow the rules.
 “It’s a lot like sports,” he said.
 “Do you like sports?”

 “Not really, but I play soccer,” Big A said.

 “Well, my job is kind of like what the referees do in soccer.
-When the balls go past where they’re allowed to go, we come in and help get them back where they need to be.”
+When the balls go beyond the places they’re allowed to go, we come in and help get them back to where they need to be.”

-Then he gave them some baseball cards with his name and bio, wished them a good night and a yummy dinner, and told me I did the right thing.
+Then he gave my girls some baseball cards with his name and bio, wished them a good night, and told me I did the right thing.
 “I was downplaying it for the other guy, but it was good that you called.”
 He may have been appeasing me in the same way he had appeased Bryan, but it didn’t matter.
-I was glad that I had called, and I was glad that he was there, and I prayed for him and his fellow brethren in blue when I came home.
+I was glad I had called, and I was glad he was there, and I prayed for him and his fellow brethren in blue when I came home.

 And now I’m writing.
 My first post in a while, 4,000 words in just a couple hours.
 It feels good to put prose to the page, but it’s also 12:51 in the morning, and I’m not even sure what my point is anymore.
 Something about work and life and how exhausting it can all be, how muddled it can feel when you try and reconcile the endless ways in which race and age and experience and gender all combine to make something so intrinsically unique to our individual human existence, and how boring the world would be if everyone agreed on everything, and how wonderful it would be if we could just be kind and respectful and grateful for the beauty within our differences, and how being a Boss Bitch means standing up to bullies, and standing up for yourself, and if anyone ever tries to hurt my babies, I’ll go full fucking waterskunk.